 Billing and address information is where you enter the vendor's address details.

 Note!
-The postal location field can contain a maximum of 50 characters.
+The Postal address field can contain a maximum of 50 characters.

 The country selected for the vendor affects the automatic posting of the vendor's invoices based on whether it is a domestic, another EU country, or a non-EU country.
 Note!
-For foreign and currency payments, the vendor's address details must be filled in; otherwise, the payment data will not pass through the bank, or an error message will appear during the invoice payment phase due to incorrect/incomplete address details.
-If the vendor's address details are added or modified on the vendor card, the change will be saved for all unpaid purchase invoices, and it is no longer necessary to manually search for the vendor again.
+For foreign and currency payments, the vendor's address details must be filled in; otherwise, the payment material will not pass through the bank, or an error message will appear during the invoice payment phase due to incorrect or incomplete address details.
+If you add or edit the vendor's address details on the vendor card, the change will be saved for all unpaid purchase invoices, and it is no longer necessary to manually search for the vendor again.

-Purchase order language: The selection determines the language of the purchase order on the purchase order printout/form that is sent from Netvisor.
+Purchase order language: The selection determines the language of the purchase order on the purchase order printout or form that is sent from Netvisor.
 Possible language choices are Finnish, English, and Swedish.
 The purchase order requires at least a professional package for new companies.

-Default term of payment: This is the default term of payment offered for manually created invoices.
-If you also select "Always use default terms of payment in incoming invoices," the default term of payment is automatically set for all incoming invoices (i.e., also for invoices received via the scanning service and e-invoices).
+Default term of payment: The default term of payment is offered for manually created invoices.
+When you also select "Always use default terms of payment in incoming invoices", the default term of payment is automatically set for all incoming invoices (also for invoices received via the scanning service and e-invoices).

 The following options are available once the vendor information has been saved at least once.